The chain control set of discrete-time linear system on the affine two-dimensional Lie group: Introduction

-This paper is divided as follows: section 2 is for fixing the notations and give some basic definitions.
-In section 3 is constructed the control sets for the case $|d|<1$ and the section 4 is dedicated to construct the chain control set associated of our system in the same case.
-In the section 4 we discuss the case when $|d|=1$ and construct it is control sets.
-Also in the section 4, we stated a condition for chain controllability on the system $(\Sigma)$.
+This paper is divided as follows: Section 2 is dedicated to setting up notation, terminology, and some basic definitions.
+In sections 3 and 4, the precise expressions for the control sets are presented.
+Moreover, the existence and uniqueness of the chain control sets are proven in terms of the eigenvalues of the automorphism that defines the system.
+Additionally, in section 4, conditions for chain controllability of the system are studied.